tonkeeper/w5/Specification.md

 * Extensions can perform the same operations as the signer: emit arbitrary messages on behalf of the owner, add and remove extensions.
 * Signed requests can be delivered via internal message to allow 3rd party pay for gas.
 * For consistency and ease of indexing, external messages also receive a 32-bit opcode.
-* To lay foundation for support of scenarios like 2FA or access recovery it is possible to disable signature authentication.
+* To lay foundation for support of scenarios like 2FA or access recovery it is possible to disable signature authentication by extension.

 ## Overview